Fast convergence of empirical barycenters in Alexandrov spaces and the Wasserstein space: Introduction

 The Wasserstein space has recently played a central role in many applications including machine learning~\cite{ArjChiBot17,GenPeyCut18}, computer graphics~\cite{SolGoePey15,FeyChaVia17}, statistics~\cite{RigWee18, PanZem19} and computational biology~\cite{SchShuTab19}.

 Barycenters in this setting are called Wasserstein barycenters and were first studied in~\cite{AguCar11} who derive a dual formulation of the associated optimization problem and establish regularity properties of the solution.
 Despite computational advances~\cite{CutDou14, StaClaSol17} and asymptotic consistency results~\cite{AguCar17,Le-Lou17, ZemPan19}, little is known about the rates of convergence of barycenters on Wasserstein spaces, let alone general metric spaces.
-Initial contributions have focused on the Wasserstein space over the real line which is isometric to a convex subset of a Hilbert space~\cite{AguCar17} or finite dimensional subspaces of the Wasserstein space~\cite{KroSpoSuv19}.
-The study of rates of convergence of Wasserstein barycenters in the general case was initiated in~\cite{AhiGouPar18}, where the truly geometric nature of the question was first brought forward.
-However, the rates obtained in that paper suffer from the curse of dimensionality where $n^{-1}$ in~\eqref{eq:variance_bound1} is replaced with $n^{-1/D}$, whenever the probability distributions are defined on $\R^D, D\ge 3$ and with the suboptimal rate $n^{-2/3}$ in the flat case $D=1$.
+Initial contributions have focused on the Wasserstein space over the real line which is isometric to a convex subset of a Hilbert space~\cite{AguCar17} or finite dimensional subspaces of the Wasserstein space~\cite{KroSpoSuv19, chewi2020gradient}.
+The study of rates of convergence of Wasserstein barycenters in the general case was triggered in~\cite{AhiGouPar18}, where the truly geometric nature of the question was first brought forward.
+However, the rates obtained in that paper suffer from the curse of dimensionality: the rate $n^{-1}$ in~\eqref{eq:variance_bound1} is replaced with $n^{-1/D}$, whenever the probability distributions are defined on $\R^D, D\ge 3$ and their techniques yield the suboptimal rate $n^{-2/3}$ in the flat case $D=1$.

 In this work, we aim to improve these results to optimality.
-To that end, we adopt a general framework and establish dimension-independent and parametric rates for empirical barycenters, of the form~\eqref{eq:variance_bound1}, for a large family of geodesic metric spaces with curvature bounds in the sense of Alexandrov that need not be finite-dimensional.
-Our results apply in particular to geodesic spaces with positive curvature under a compelling synthetic geometric condition: the bi-extendibility of all geodesics emanating from a barycenter.
+To that end, we adopt a general framework and establish dimension-independent and parametric rates for empirical barycenters, of the form~\eqref{eq:variance_bound1}, for a large family of geodesic metric spaces with curvature bounds in the sense of Alexandrov.
+In particular these spaces need not be finite-dimensional.
+More specifically, our results apply to geodesic spaces with positive curvature under a compelling synthetic geometric condition: the bi-extendibility of all geodesics emanating from a barycenter.

 The $2$-Wasserstein space over $\R^D$ is itself a geodesic space with positive curvature~\cite{AmbGigSav05} and parametric rates for this case follow as a simple consequence of our general result.
 In addition, we show that the bi-extendibility condition translates into simple regularity conditions on the Kantorovich potentials.